For three months in 2010, I gave invitations to people in Amsterdam. I did this in several ways.

 Here are the places I was led to; the spots where I gave an invitation:

-For twelve days, I made from five to thirteen invitations each day until forty-five invitations had be given in this way...
+For twelve days, I made from five to thirteen invitations each day until forty-five invitations had been given in this way...

 S I G N